Percy Rees

-Percy Montague Rees (September 27, 1883 — June 12, 1970), was a field hockey player, who won a gold medal with the Great Britain team at the 1908 Summer Olympics in London, England.
+Percy Montague Rees (September 27, 1883 — June 12, 1970), was a field hockey player, who won a gold medal with the England team at the 1908 Summer Olympics in London.

+Biography

+Rees was educated at Dulwich College.
+He played club hockey for Barnes Hockey Club and the South at representative level.
+By trade he was an accountant, qualifying in 1905.

 In 1906, Rees made his first appearance for the England national field hockey team against Wales and played Ireland and Scotland in the same year.
 In 1908 Rees was selected to play for the South vs Midlands and later the North.
 He was then selected to play for England vs. Wales, Ireland and Scotland and also played against France.
 He was part of the Olympic squad that won the gold medal for England in 1908.

+Rees won the Military Cross during World War I while serving with the Royal Fusiliers (10th Battalion).
+After finishing his playing career he was the chief accountant at Unilever until 1948.